 The five standing committees of our board of directors are: the Audit Committee, the Conflicts Committee, the Nominating and Corporate Governance Committee, the Compensation Committee and the Valuation Committee.
 You may obtain copies of the charters for the Audit Committee, the Conflicts Committee, the Nominating and Corporate Governance Committee, and the Compensation Committee from our website at www.hinesglobalincometrust.com/governance/.
 Each committee has four members and is composed entirely of our four independent directors.
-Currently, Mr. Cabañas serves as chairman of the Conflicts Committee and Valuation Committee, Mr. Niemann serves as chairman of the Audit Committee, Mr. Cameron serves as chairman of the Compensation Committee, and Dr. Simmons serves as chair of the Nominating and Corporate Governance Committee.
+Currently, Mr. Niemann serves as chairman of the Audit Committee, Mr. Cameron serves as chairman of the Conflicts Committee, Dr. Simmons serves as chair of the Nominating and Corporate Governance Committee and Ms. Paddison serves as chair of the Compensation Committee and Valuation Committee.
 Mr. Niemann also serves as the lead independent director.

-Our board of directors has determined that each of our independent directors is independent within the meaning of the applicable (i) provisions set forth in our Charter, and (ii) requirements set forth in the Exchange Act and the applicable SEC rules, and (iii) although our shares are not listed on the New York Stock Exchange (the "NYSE"), under the independence rules set forth in the NYSE Listed Company Manual.
+Our board of directors has determined that each of our independent directors are independent within the meaning of the applicable (i) provisions set forth in our Charter, and (ii) requirements set forth in the Exchange Act and the applicable SEC rules, and (iii) although our shares are not listed on the New York Stock Exchange (the "NYSE"), under the independence rules set forth in the NYSE Listed Company Manual.
 An "independent director" is defined under our charter as a person who is not, and within the last two years has not been, directly or indirectly associated with Hines or our Advisor by virtue of: